New York City gas explosion subject of federal probe

 NTSB's Sumwalt said the main, low-pressure gas distribution line that runs along Park Avenue was still intact.
 Service lines carry gas into buildings from that main pipe, he said.

-Passersby in the primarily Latino neighborhood donned dust masks or wrapped winter scarves around their faces to limit inhalation of dust and smoke.
+Passersby in the primarily Latino neighbourhood donned dust masks or wrapped winter scarves around their faces to limit inhalation of dust and smoke.

 The mayor said 66 people who lost their apartments or could not stay there have been given shelter.